gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step11.md

 :heavy_exclamation_mark: X axis is not visible in these figures and will not be visible in the following ones

 1. Assemble X axis on both Z motors (move it approximately in the middle of Z axis)
-1. Use 8x M3 washers, 8x M3x12 screws and 2x z_motor_fronts to mount Z motors on the z_motor_mounts (with the X axis mounted)
-1. Ensure the motor cables are facing the Y smooth rods (figure 11.1)
+1. Use 8x M3 washers, 8x M3x12 screws and 2x z_motor_fronts to mount Z motors on the z_motor_mounts (with the X axis mounted) (figure 11.1).
+1. Ensure the motor cables are facing the Y smooth rods
 1. Push Z smooth rods carefully in the holes until your hear them touching the motors (figure 11.2)